artagnon/rhine-ml/README.md

 ## Building

 First, `opam switch 4.02.1` to make sure that you're running a custom-built ocaml (for camlp4).
+First, run `brew install libffi`.
 Then, run `opam install ocamlfind menhir core textutils ctypes`, open a new shell to refresh env, and invoke `make`.

 ## Troubleshooting the build